 Employees will be at odds with each other if the days that they apply for leave happen to clash.
 A fallout may ensue if you don't handle the situation before it reaches a head between employees.
 You can act as the mediator and help both parties come to an amicable decision.

 Helping employees work better with each other as an effective team is another solution.
-However, this should be an ongoing initiative, not just something that’s done because of a holiday leave conflict.
+However, this should be an ongoing initiative, not just something that’s done because of a holiday clash.
 Team building and fun activities should be a part of your HR team’s plans.

 Communicate your leave management decisions

-Let employees know why you haven’t approved their leave.
+Let employees know why you have rejected their holiday request.
 You should also inform team leaders when you approve leave.
 You can do this through an online notification system to which managers can respond.

 Furthermore, the approval process doesn’t involve too many team leaders.
 The more team leaders involved, the longer the process takes.
-A good rule of thumb is to assign someone to be chief leave authoriser.
+A good rule of thumb is to assign someone to manage leave authorisation.
 This person would consult the relevant team leaders to verify the approval.
-You should then send final approval to other managers via the online system.
+You should then send final approval to other managers via your online holiday management system.
 These managers can then present any issues before you tell the employee you have approved their leave.

 Holiday leave approval doesn’t have to be a headache.
-It boils down to create an efficient system that involves fair treatment and consistent communication.
+It boils down to creating an efficient leave management system that involves fair treatment and consistent communication.
 Ensure that all employees clearly understand the system and give timely feedback about their requests.

 If all else fails and you need to cancel a holiday, read our guide to cancelling annual leave to find out how to do this smoothly for better employee relations and to avoid disputes.